soundasleep/rmagic/README.md

 ## TODO

 * Move phase actions, game engine actions into testable services
-* Represents actions as classes/services rather than methods?
 * Support more game phases correctly
 * Summoning sickness for activated abilities
 * Render the cards on the stack in the web interface